Craig Felston

-Craig Felston (born Peterborough, 24 March 1993) is an English-born former Moldovan rugby player.
-He plays for the Moldovan National rugby team.
+Craig Felston (born 24 March 1993 in Peterborough) is an English-born former Moldovan rugby player.
+He played for the Moldovan National rugby team.
 He is eligible to represent Moldova through his Moldovan born grandfather.

 Predominantly a fly-half, but comfortable at inside Centre and Fullback, the former Stamford School pupil played regionally for the East Midlands u18 team in 2010, and as captain of the 2011 East Midlands u19's Sevens team.
-Performances in these teams earned him a place in the Esher Rugby Club's academy for the 2011-2012 season, where he played in his favoured position of fly-half and went on to be the development team's leading points scorer.
+Performances in these teams earned him a place in the Esher Rugby Club's academy for the 2011–2012 season, where he played in his favoured position of fly-half and went on to be the development team's leading points scorer.

 Marked for development at the fly-half role for the club early in the season after some praised performances with the boot and backline organisation, however progress was halted due to the arrival of Fijian international and former Bath player Nicky Little halfway through the season, limiting the opportunities for game time.